vjelic/maxtext/benchmarks/gpu-rocm/readme.md

 sbatch -N <num_nodes> llama3_70b_multinode.sh
 ```
 ## Tokenizer download
 For single node scripts, they will use the $HF_HOME folder on the host.
 The script will mount the host HF folder to the docker.
-Please make sure that the data already got downloaded to $HF_HOME folder before running the script.
+Please make sure that the data already got downloaded to $HF_HOME folder / your HF token is saved in the config file before running the script.
 The tokenizer of corresponding models will be used for the training.

 |  Model tag | Huggingface webpage  |
 |---|---|